Monitor hard disk SMART status :: Python

 Manually backup/restore Android application's data

 Android stores application’s data in /data/data directory, it can be accessed via adb only on a rooted phone.
-To make a backup copy the correspondent directory: $ adb root $ adb pull /data/data/eu.siacs.conversations Application’s data can also be extracted from a full system backup made with TWRP: $ tar -xvf data.ext4.win000 Restoring the backup is the tricky part since Android uses SELinux and every app has it’s own unix user. …
+To make a backup copy the correspondent directory: $ adb root $ adb pull /data/data/eu.siacs.conversations Application’s data can also be extracted from a full system backup made with TWRP: $ tar -xvf data.ext4.win000 Restoring the backup is the tricky part since Android uses SELinux and every app has it’s own unix user.
+Before copying back on the phone the already backupped files reinstall the app from f-droid or whatever, then proceed as follow: …

 Posted on